 Memorial Presbyterian Church in Midland is thriving as a ‘church on the move’

-Over the course of the last year, churches across the globe have wondered what coming out on the other side of the COVID-19 pandemic looks like.
-Many have wondered how to make the best decisions for their worshipping communities.
+Over the course of the past year, churches across the globe have wondered what coming out on the other side of the COVID-19 pandemic looks like.
+Many have wondered how to make the best decisions for their worshiping communities.
 As the pandemic pushed churches to make difficult decisions, many churches saw an opportunity to try new things.

 In a season of change and growth, one such church in Michigan cultivated a spirit of “church on the move” that inspired members to find innovative and creative ways to live into their mission statement: “A house of prayer for all people.”

 The Rev. Matthew Schramm, senior pastor of Memorial Presbyterian Church in Midland, Michigan, said that from the beginning, church leaders have tried to connect to people in ways that move the “house of prayer” beyond just the four walls of the church.
 Over the course of the year, Memorial gained almost 40 new members.
 Some of those new members have never stepped inside the building, proving again the church is more than just its brick and mortar.

 “Our groups never stopped,” Schramm said.
 “They just went online.”

 Schramm began his call as designated pastor of Memorial in 2018.
 On Sept.
 27, 2020, the congregation voted at an outdoor worship to call him as their senior pastor, though his official installation depends on when gathering together safely with the presbytery can occur.
 The church has met virtually since March 2020, though the traditional service was always available via livestream.